bjaxqq/bjaxqq/README.md

 ### Current Projects

-* [Nordboard] - A Stylus theme for Blackboard with the Nord color scheme
+* [Nordboard](https://github.com/bjaxqq/nordboard)- A Stylus theme for Blackboard with the Nord color scheme
-* [Nordit] - A Stylus theme for Reddit with the Nord color scheme
+* [Norddit](https://github.com/bjaxqq/norddit) - A Stylus theme for Reddit with the Nord color scheme

 ### Finished Projects